bigcompany/safewallet/creating-offline-wallet.md

  - The local file-system of the secure computer
  - Printed on a piece of paper

-It is now almost impossible for anyone to hack into your wallets unless they have can physical obtain one of these items
+It is now almost impossible for anyone to hack into your wallets unless they can physically obtain one of these items.

 # Putting the offline wallets back online